-Overall Design Objectives 1 Provide for a diversity of dwelling and building types, uses, adjacencies, designs, and architectural styles.
-2 Promote creativity and design solutions that are varied, unique, and innovative.
-3 Allow flexibility in the application of development standards and design concepts to accommodate new and varied dwelling and building types.
-4 Emphasize common spaces - public streetscapes, parks, trails, and open space areas - and the pedestrian oriented central town core - Lathrop Center - as key organizing and focal elements within Central Lathrop.
-5 Encourage neighborhood designs that are diverse, encourage higher densities, promote pedestrian orientation and accessibility, and integrate "Smart Growth" principles.
-6 Ensure compatibility, balance, cohesiveness, and interconnectivity between various uses, projects, and designs.
-7 Establish consistent implementation and enforcement of high quality, attractive, functional, and efficient design.
+Overall Design Objectives Provide for a diversity of dwelling and building types, uses, adjacencies, designs, and architectural styles.
+Promote creativity and design solutions that are varied, 2 unique, and innovative.
+Allow flexibility in the application of development standards 3 and design concepts to accommodate new and varied dwelling and building types.
+Emphasize common spaces - public streetscapes, parks, trails, and open space areas - and the pedestrian oriented central town core - Lathrop Center - as key organizing and focal elements within Central Lathrop.
+Encourage neighborhood designs that are diverse, encourage densities, promote pedestrian orientation and accessibility, and integrate "Smart Growth" principles. compatibility, Ensure balance, cohesiveness, and 6 interconnectivity between various uses, projects, and designs.
+Establish consistent implementation and enforcement of high quality, attractive, functional, and efficient design.

-Section 3
+Section